-The State Disability Insurance (SDI) plan shall include integration of benefit with County sick leave to prevent duplication and to allow an employee up to full pay by the combination of benefits.
+The State Disability Insurance (SDI) plan shall be integrated with County sick leave to prevent compensation duplication during leave and to allow an employee to receive up to full pay by the combination of benefits.
+An employee who receives more than one hundred-percent (100%) of their wages while receiving SDI and sick leave will pay the amount in-excess of one hundred percent (100%) of their wages to the County.

-The premium cost of S.D.I. will be paid by the employee through payroll deduction in a manner acceptable to the County Auditor.
+The premium cost of SDI will be paid by the employee through payroll deduction in a manner acceptable to the County Auditor.